of Heart of Anima. This is a 3D

 Architects of Their Own Education

-were not about graphs or lines, but about the laws they
+Hypotheses were not about graphs or lines but

 For a pivotal moment

-to him, at the end of the video
+reply to him at the end of the video

 Grizzly Lake Story.